-For New, Clear Ice Only
+For New, Clear Ice Only (and listed caveats)

-2″ or less – STAY OFF
+2″ Ice or less – STAY OFF!

-5″ – Snowmobile or ATV
+5″ Ice Thickness for Snowmobile or ATV

-8″ – 12″ – Car or small pickup
+8″ – 12″ Thick Ice for Car or small Pickup

-12″ – 15″ – Medium truck
+12″ – 15″ Ice Thickness for Medium Truck

 White ice, sometimes called “snow ice,” is only about one-half as strong as new clear ice so the above thicknesses should be doubled.